Nura Claims Its Headphones "Automatically Measure Your Hearing"

 Sound and hearing are very hard to objectively self-assess […] Nura empowers everyone who loves music to find their perfect sound – automatically.

-Check out their promotional video, which provides an overview of how the technology works.
+Check out their promotional video, which provides an overview:

 Researchers have been looking for a convenient way to “automatically” measure hearing for a really, really long time.
 While there are fairly robust tests to measure hearing automatically (without a patient responding), such tests require expert training, special equipment, and an adequate testing environment to administer.
 You can have your hearing tested automatically, but expect the appointment to take anywhere from 60-120 minutes (source: Johns Hopkins).